Videos on how to CNC machine a relief in wood

 A relief in walnut wood, 230x220 mm.
 Click on the right-side picture for a high-res version

 The second Coat-Of-Arms is larger (230 x 220 x 11 mm), however machined without the base.
 This model has been machined in walnut wood, using four different cutters: roughing with a 6 mm diam ballnose, after that a 3 mm ballnose, and finally a 2 mm ballnose.
 All these toolpaths have been created in DeskProto Full using Bitmap operations.
 That was needed to create a positive relief, lying on top of the (domed) shield.
 The text finally was engraved using a flat cutter of 1 mm diameter.

 The resulting model has been treated by special wood-oil and looks great !

 The relief in transparent plastic.
 Front side left and back side right

 We could not resist to create a third Coat-Of-Arms model, machined in the back side of a transparent material.
 Much smaller this time: ca 65 x 65 mm.
 The shield geometry has been converted to a cavity by selecting Inverse milling in DeskProto.
 Note that inverse milling will come with a 180 degree rotation, which also has to be applied to the bitmap and to the 2D text on the ribbon.

-The picture on the shield is the Radetzky bitmap (Austrian field marshall Radetzky) that is one of the example files in every DeskProto setup.
+The picture on the shield is the Radetzky bitmap (Austrian field marshall Radetzky) that is one of the sample files in every DeskProto edition.